• Skip to primary navigation

 White plate with light brown hummus sprinkled on top with sunflower seeds, chopped parsley and paprika powder.
 Crackers are scattered around it.
 A hand is holding a carrot stick and dips it in the hummus.

-• Last but not least, it is easy, cheap and available in most stores.
-It is much cheaper than buying tahini.
+• Best of all, it’s easy, inexpensive, and widely available in most stores – much cheaper than buying tahini.

 White plate with light brown hummus sprinkled on top with sunflower seeds, chopped parsley and paprika powder.
 Crackers are scattered around it.